-Proposed Amendments to Rule 506 of Regulation D and to Form D
+Proposed Amendments To Rule 506 Of Regulation D And To Form D

-In addition to the adoption of changes to Rule 506 to allow advertising and general solicitation of offerings, the SEC has proposed amendments to the filing and information requirements of Form D and related rules intended to enhance the SEC's understanding of the Rule 506 market, to more effectively assess the effects of allowing advertising and general solicitation on investor protection and capital formation, and to assist the enforcement efforts of both federal and state regulators.
+In addition to the adoption of changes to Rule 506 to allow advertising and general solicitation of offerings, and to disqualify "bad actors," the SEC has proposed amendments to the filing and information requirements of Form D and related rules intended to enhance the SEC's understanding of the Rule 506 market, to more effectively assess the effects of allowing advertising and general solicitation on investor protection and capital formation, and to assist the enforcement efforts of both federal and state regulators.
 However, it is important to note that a number of these proposed changes would apply to all Regulation D Rule 506 offerings and not only those offerings that are conducted using advertising and general solicitation under Rule 506(c).

-As more fully described below, the proposed changes include: (i) the filing of a Form D in Rule 506(c) offerings before the issuer engages in advertising or general solicitation and the filing of a closing amendment to Form D after the termination of any Rule 506 offering; (ii) requiring an issuer to include additional information on the Form D in connection with its Regulation D offering; (iii) disqualifying an issuer from relying on Rule 506 for future offerings for one year if the issuer, or any predecessor or affiliate of the issuer, did not comply, within the last five years, with Form D filing requirements in a Rule 506 offering; (iv) requiring written general solicitation materials used in Rule 506(c) offerings to include certain legends and other disclosures; (v) applying the anti-fraud provisions of Rule 156 of the Securities Act to the sales literature of private funds; and (vi) requiring the submission, on a temporary basis, of written advertising or general solicitation materials used in Rule 506(c) offerings to include solicitation materials used in Rule 506(c) offering or general solicitation materials used in Rule 156 of the Securities Act to the sales literature of private funds; and (vi) requiring the submission, on a temporary basis, of written advertising or general solicitation materials used in Rule 506(c) offerings to the SEC.
+As more fully described below, the proposed changes include: (i) the filing of a Form D in Rule 506(c) offerings before the issuer engages in advertising or general solicitation and the filing of a closing amendment to Form D after the termination of any Rule 506 offering; (ii) requiring an issuer to include additional information on the Form D in connection with its Regulation D offering; (iii) disqualifying an issuer from relying on Rule 506 for future offerings for one year if the issuer, or any predecessor or affiliate of the issuer, did not comply, within the last five years, with Form D filing requirements in a Rule 506 offering; (iv) requiring written general solicitation materials used in Rule 506(c) offerings to include certain legends and other disclosures; (v) applying the anti-fraud provisions of Rule 156 of the Securities Act to the sales literature of private funds; and (vi) requiring the submission, on a temporary basis, of written advertising or general solicitation materials used in Rule 506(c) offerings to the SEC.